Gary Warren (footballer): Coaching career

-In July 2022, having returned to Scotland to join Highland League side Clachnacuddin, Warren was appointed onto the Academy Coaching Team of Ross County, joining as Head of Professional Academy.
+On 19 July 2022, having returned to Scotland to join Highland League side Clachnacuddin, Warren was appointed onto the Academy Coaching Team of Ross County, joining as Head of Professional Academy.
+Following his retirement from professional football, he focused his time on both his own individual coaching course called GW5 Elite Performance and Ross County.

 In February 2025, Warren joined National League South club Weston-super-Mare as Head of Academy and Recruitment.
+He cited a move back to England was the factor of leaving Ross County.